reactjs/react.dev/content/blog/2014-07-28-community-roundup-20.md

 ## Live Editing {#live-editing}

-One of the best features of React is that it provides the foundations to implement concepts that were otherwise extremely difficult, like server-side rendering, undo-redo, rendering to non-DOM environments like canvas...
-[Dan Abramov](https://twitter.com/dan_abramov) got hot code reloading working with webpack in order to [live edit a React project](https://gaearon.github.io/react-hot-loader/)!
+One of the best features of React is that it provides the foundations to implement concepts that were otherwise extremely difficult, like server-side rendering, undo-redo, rendering to non-DOM environments like canvas… [Dan Abramov](https://twitter.com/dan_abramov) got hot code reloading working with webpack in order to [live edit a React project](https://gaearon.github.io/react-hot-loader/)!

 <iframe src="//player.vimeo.com/video/100010922" width="100%" height="315" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>